bakame-php/psr7-adapter/README.md

 #### Exception

-A `Bakame\Csv\Extension\Exception` will be triggered when the following situations are encountered:
+A `Bakame\Psr7\Adapter\Exception` will be triggered when the following situations are encountered:

 - If the `StreamInterface` is not readable and writable
 - If the stream resource could not be created.